ITDS-PT/xeo4docs/New_Concepts.md

 ## Bootstrap

 Not really a concept, but the XEO V4 visual layout is based on the popular [Bootstrap](http://www.getbootstrap.com) CSS framework.
 Which is one of the reasons why we get a more customizable layout.
+**It's important to note** that the Rows/Row/Cell components are now mapped to the [Bootstrap grid system](http://getbootstrap.com/css/#grid) (meaning you get only 12 columns to work with)